 - 1. Position the mount for balancing.
 Move the R.A. axis so that the COUNTERWEIGHT SHAFT is pointing down.
 The declination axis assembly will be in the meridian (this is the classic photographic pose for a German Equatorial).
 Position the Dec. axis so the telescope tube is horizontal and pointing east. - 2.
 Tighten the 3 R.A. axis CLUTCH KNOBS. - 3.
-Loosen the 3 Dec. axis CLUTCH KNOBS (about 3/4 to 1 turn) so that the telescope moves freely about the declination axis.
+Loosen the 3 Dec. axis CLUTCH KNOBS (about 2 to 3 full turns) so that the telescope moves freely about the declination axis.
+NOTE: because of a spring mechanism, you must loosen the knobs past where they begin to feel loose.
 Be careful because if your telescope is significantly out of balance, it may swing rapidly in the out-of-balance direction! - 4.
 Loosen the tube mounting rings and slide the tube back and forth for balancing.
 This is best done with the tube in the horizontal position.
 If you are using a dovetail mounting plate, slightly loosen the hand knobs on the female dovetail receiver plate and slide the male sliding plate (and thus the telescope) to the desired position. - 5.
 The scope is balanced when it stays put (does not move) with the clutches loose and movement back and forth about the declination axis has the same feel in both directions.
 Be mindful of eyepieces, cameras and other accessories that are yet to be added and compensate accordingly. - 6.
 Re-tighten the telescope mounting rings or mounting plate dovetail clamps!